EliasKotlyar/Xiaomi-Dafang-Hacks/hacks/faq.md

 No. You can still boot the original Software, if you remove the SD-Card.

 ### Is it possible to run the original Firmware and the CFW at the same time?
-No, thats not possible and it's very unlikely that it will change in the future.
+No, that's not possible and it's very unlikely that it will change in the future.

 ### Can I revert the firmware back to the original one?
 Yes, you can.
 However there is no need to revert it back.
 If your SD-Card does not contain the CFW-Files, you will just boot the original software.
 If you still want to revert back to an original firmware just flash the appropriate one for your camera from the firmware_original folder the same way you flashed the custom firmware.